 Now, gaining weight isn't the end of the world, but it was something I definitely wanted to address, if at all possible.
 As luck had it, my then girlfriend (and now wife) worked in the nutrition/health industry and the Sunday of that very weekend I asked her 'what do I need to do to manage my weight'.

-Her response was simple 'don't drink as much beer'.
+Her response was simple - 'don't drink as much beer'.
+Apparently, beer and weight gain go hand in hand.
 My response, which is the reason for this entire post was 'Okay, what else can I do that doesn't involve not drinking as much beer.'
 After much back and forth, we boiled it down to a couple key points which I've presented below (note: I've asked our resident Nutritionist, Hiwot to provide some 'why' to the points).

 1. Swap out carbs